BLPeng/LeetCode/README.md

 # LeetCode
 Because LeetCode has some built-in modules, the defination of TreeNode and Node is simplified.
-If you want to test the code properly in eclipse, you have to create the correct class of TreeNode and Node.
+If you want to test the code properly in eclipse, you have to create a correct class of TreeNode and Node.